doecode/dev-test-repo/Metadata.md

   * email must be valid
   * phone number must be valid
   * organization name is required
-* If project type is not Open Source ("OS"), a file upload is required. *When submitting a file via the API, it must be provided as a "file" multipart form data parameter*
+* If project type is not Open Source ("OS"), a file upload is required. *When submitting a file or container via the API, it must be provided as a "file" or "container" multipart form parameter*